-The Scottish Crop Research Institute (SCRI) is a non-profit-making limited company established under the Companies Act, has charitable status, and is currently classified as a Non-Departmental Public Body because over 50% of the total funding is received as grant-in-aid from the Scottish Executive Environment and Rural Affairs Department (SEERAD).
-The Members of the Company are also members of the Governing Body and are appointed by the First Minister.
-Staff are not formally civil servants, but are members of the Scottish Executive Environment and Rural Affairs Department Superannuation Scheme, 1999.
+The Scottish Crop Research Institute (SCRI) is a non-profit-making limited company established under the Companies Act, has charitable status, and is classified as a Non-Departmental Public Body because over 50% of the total funding is received as grant-in-aid from the Scottish Executive Environment and Rural Affairs Department (SEERAD).
+All members of the Governing Body are appointed by the First Minister.
+Staff are not formally civil servants, but are members of the Scottish Executive Rural Affairs Department Superannuation Scheme, 1999.
 SEERAD also funds any redundancies, the site, and much of its fabric and capital equipment.
 There is also a Management Statement and Financial Memorandum embodying the formal relationship with SEERAD.
-The Pay and

-Grading System, and Staff and Management Codes under which the Institute operates are administered by the Biotechnology and Biological Sciences Research Council (BBSRC).
+The Pay and Grading System, and Staff and Management Codes under which the Institute operates are administered by the Biotechnology and Biological Sciences Research Council (BBSRC).

 The Institute is committed to the implementation of Corporate Governance, which requires the highest standards in the three key areas of openness, integrity, and accountability.
-The Governing Body has therefore drawn up a Code of Practice to guide the conduct of its members and has established the appropriate procedures and remits to ensure adherence to these standards.
+The Governing Body has a Code of Practice to guide the conduct of its members and has established the appropriate procedures and remits to ensure adherence to these standards.
+Our specific strategic objectives to achieve this Mission are to: